-Winnebago’s Micro Minnie has a lot more room than the name suggests, and features a Murphy bed
+Winnebago’s Micro Minnie bunkhouse has a lot more room than the name suggests and features a Murphy bed.

 The recession of 2007 to 2009 hit the RV industry hard, but it also caused many of the major manufacturers to innovate in the travel trailer segment.
 The industry realized that if first-time buyers did not have to purchase a new heavy-duty truck and an RV at the same time, the barriers to RV ownership could be lowered dramatically.
 The RV industry gambled, and gambled correctly, that if manufacturers made their RVs lighter, many consumers would realize that a suitable tow vehicle was already sitting in their driveway.